Mezcal: Varieties

 Mezcal is made from over 30 agave species, varieties, and subvarieties, in contrast with tequila, which is made only with blue agave.
 Of many agave species that can be used to make mezcal, seven are particularly notable.
 There is no exhaustive list, as the regulations allow any agaves, provided that they are not used as the primary material in other governmental Denominations of Origin.
-However, the interpretation of this regulation to mean that mezcal cannot be made from blue agave may be a mistranslation.
 The term silvestre "wild" is sometimes found, but simply means that the agaves are wild (foraged, not cultivated); it is not a separate variety.

 Most commonly used is espadín "smallsword" (Agave angustifolia (Haw.), var. espadín), the predominant agave in Oaxaca.
 The next most important are arroqueño (Agave americana (L.) var. oaxacensis, sub-variety arroqueño), cirial (Agave karwinskii (Zucc.)), barril (Agave rodacantha (Zucc.) var. barril), mexicano (Agave macroacantha or Agave rhodacantha var. mexicano, also called dobadaan) and cincoañero (Agave canatala Roxb).
 The most famous wild agave is tobalá (Agave potatorum (Zucc.)).
-Others include madrecuixe, tepeztate, and jabalí.
-Various other varieties of Agave karwinskii are also used, such as bicuixe and madrecuixe.
+Others include madrecuixe, tepeztate, jabalí, and bicuixe.